top of page

 Oh and I almost forgot to introduce myself – Shaggy here, and for the past 1,364 consecutive days, I’ve been traveling.
 That's right, I've been on the road, in the air, and across the seas, traveling non-stop every damn day =D.

-And while this nomadic lifestyle has its perks, it also comes with its fair share of challenges, especially when it comes to eating healthy and maintaining a consistent workout routine.
+And while this nomadic lifestyle has its perks, it also comes with its fair share of challenges, especially when it comes to eating healthy and maintaining a consistent workout routine while traveling.

 I don't know about you, but when I don’t have a routine, it takes A LOT of willpower to stay in shape.